With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 You’ll do this in a 400-degree-Fahrenheit oven for 30 minutes.
 That high heat is essential!

-Just follow the package instructions, but remove the pot from the heat 1 minute before the prescribed length of cooking.
+Follow the package instructions, but remove from heat 1 minute before the prescribed cooking time.

 The pasta will continue to soften once it gets tossed in the sauce.
 Drain well, but reserve some pasta water for the sauce.

 5. Stir the garlic and basil into the roasted feta and tomatoes.

 Do this immediately after taking the baking dish out of the oven.
 The container needs to be warm enough to cook off the garlic’s raw edge.

 You should be able to do this in the dish.
 But if it has shallow sides, carefully add everything into a bowl to mix.

 Add some reserved pasta water if the sauce is too dry.